 - 1. Quality of construction: Residential construction may vary greatly in quality of construction.
 The type of construction affects the quality and cost of material used, quality of workmanship, as well as attention paid to detail.
 The cost and value of residential property will vary greatly depending on the quality of construction.
-As stated above, MCAD residential schedules currently class houses based on the quality of construction for class 1 to 12, with some classes including + and or -.
-Classifications of residences with a "A" indicate a home built in the 90's. - 2.
+As stated above, MCAD residential schedules currently class houses based on the quality of construction for class 1 to 11 and 1 to 12, with some classes including + and or -. - 2.
 Condition of structure: MCAD rates conditions as poor, low, fair, average, good, very good quality and excellent with the cost schedule in the Appraisal Manual.
-(1 being low quality to 11 or 12 being excellent quality) Properties that, in the opinion of the appraisers, are unlivable are not appraised according to the schedule.
+(1 being low quality 11 or 12 being excellent) Properties that, in the opinion of the appraisers, are unlivable are not appraised according to the schedule.
 Rather, they are appraised at a fair market or salvage value.